EconometricInstitute/feb22012-programming-website/data/week6/1-lambda-expressions.md

 While these are simple and elegant lambda expressions, there is still a small bit of boilerplate code left in these examples.
 In these examples, our intention is to use the method `System.out.println` as a `Consumer<String>`, use the `getTeacher()` method to convert a `Course` to a `String`, or use the method `Integer.sum` as a `BinaryOperator`.
 However, we still define variables such as `str`, `c`, `a` and `b` to utilize these methods within the functional interfaces.

 An alternative to lambda expression are **method references**.
 A method reference is a way in which we can express the idea that the implementation of a functional interface is given by a particular method.
-A method reference is given using the either a class name or an object, followed by double colon operator `::` followed by the name of the method.
+A method reference is given using either a class name or an object, followed by double colon operator `::` followed by the name of the method.
 Since we are not calling the method, but want to use it as an object of a function interface type, parenthesis and arguments are omitted.
 Using method references, we can write the `printer`, `courseToString` and `plus` references as follows:

 ```java
 Consumer<String> printer = System.out::println;